stepulak/SocialNetwork-WhatCanIWearTonight/README.md

-# PV179-WCIWT
-PV179 Project - What Can I Wear Tonight Social Network
+# What Can I Wear Tonight Social Network

 ## User Story
 Social network for everybody but aimed mainly on young women.
 It helps to resolve a very common problem of "What should I wear tonight?"